Housing Grants Office

 The Purchase Assistance Program is designed to assist first-time home buyers with the purchase of an existing single-family home or condominium within Jackson County.
 Funding, which is provided as a second or subordinate mortgage loan, may be used for:

 - Principal buy-down.

 - Repairs needed for affordable home ownership.

 SHIP funds may be used in conjunction with a first mortgage loan obtained from participating lenders, Florida Housing Finance Corporation’s Bond Program, or Rural Development.

-Often times repairs are not made when needed, due to lack of personal funds and/or adequate Federal subsidy programs to assist families in despair.
-Jackson County supports efforts to conserve, protect and rehabilitate housing by offering an Owner-Occupied Rehabilitation Program designed to assist eligible homeowners with moderate needed rehabilitation or emergency repair assistance for owner occupied homes to address repair needs for:
+Often times repairs are not made when needed, due to a lack of personal funds and/or adequate Federal subsidy programs to assist families in despair.
+Jackson County supports efforts to conserve, protect and rehabilitate housing by offering an Owner-Occupied Rehabilitation Program designed to assist eligible homeowners with moderate needed rehabilitation or emergency repair assistance for owner-occupied homes to address repair needs for:

 - Sanitary disposal

 - Other related repairs